 Symptoms may be difficult to determine in very young children as they may not be able to tell you what is wrong.
-Signs that they may be ill may include irritability, difficulty waking, difficult feeding, and fever.
+Signs that they may be ill can include irritability, difficulty waking, difficulty feeding, and fever.

-Because you cannot tell what type of meningitis a person may have, it must be treated as an emergency.
-Acute bacterial meningitis is a medical emergency and needs treatment in a hospital.
+Acute meningitis is a medical emergency and needs treatment in a hospital.